Student Immigration Definitions

 Eligibility: Dependents of J-1 Exchange Visitors in J-2 visa status are eligible to apply to the United States Citizenship and Immigration Services (USCIS) for employment authorization.
 Bear in mind that J-2 dependents are NOT permitted to work or to receive a US Social Security Number until they have received an Employment Authorization Document (EAD) card from the USCIS.
 Expect the processing time for the EAD to be at least two to three months.

 How long may I work?
-J-2 dependents with employment authorization may work until the date on the EAD card or until the J-1 principal visitor completes his or her program, whichever is earlier.
+J-2 dependents with employment authorization may work until the date on the EAD card.
+You may request employment authorization until the end date of the J-1's program as indicated in Box 3 "Form Covers Period: To" date on the J-1's DS-2019 form.
 J-2 dependents may apply to renew work authorization, as long as the J-1 visitor remains in status.
 If the J-1 receives an extension of stay, the J-2 dependent must re-apply for work authorization once the extension has been granted.
 We recommend that applications for extensions of the EAD be made at least 3 months in advance of the expiration date on the card.

 May I still work if the status of the J-1 ends?
 If the J-1 visitor discontinues the program at Columbia or changes to another visa category, the work authorization for the J-2 dependent will be withdrawn.
 Legal work authorization for J-2 dependents is always dependent on the status of the J-1 principal.